myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 Push the button in your online dashboard to turn the LED on and off.
 You’re now ready to start using Cayenne for your IoT projects.

-Check out other example sketches at our [Cayenne Github](https://github.com/myDevicesIoT/CayenneArduinoSamples).
+Check out other example sketches at our <a href="https://github.com/myDevicesIoT/CayenneArduinoSamples" target="_blank">Cayenne Github</a>.
 Feel free to experiment and combine different examples together to create your own amazing projects.

 <p id="troubleshooting-arduino" class="anchor-link"></p>